-Perhaps within the chaotic imagery of the Covid-19 coronavirus pandemic, we haven't seen as many stories of the in between, the everyday flats and fears that drip and drag us along.
-Katherine Park is one such character, as a singer, musician, actor and teacher living and working in Alameda, located in San Francisco's East Bay.
-She has a respiratory history of bronchitis and pneumonia, elevating her early on to the highest tiers of vulnerability during the pandemic.
+In the chaotic imagery of the Covid-19 coronavirus pandemic, there are stories of the in between, the everyday struggles and fears that drip and drag us along.
+Katherine Park, an artist and my longtime partner of 16 years, had one of those struggles.
+She is a singer, musician, actor and teacher living and working in Alameda, located in San Francisco's East Bay.
+Katherine has a respiratory history of bronchitis, asthma and pneumonia, elevating her early on to the highest tiers of vulnerability during the pandemic.